 Key Improvements Required

 Birla Cellulose is encouraged to continue to progress on their sustainability practices including:

 - To continue to show distinct leadership among global viscose producers by helping secure government’s finalization of scientifically-based conservation solutions and forwarding the Free, Prior and Informed Consent of Indigenous communities in Ancient and Endangered Forests within the company’s direct influence.

-- Consider signing on to the Next Generation Vision for Viscose and accelerating the use of Next Generation Fibre Solutions in order to meet or exceed the targets outlined in the Vision: 20% by 2021, and 50% by 2030.
+- Accelerate the use of Next Generation fibre solutions in order to meet or exceed the targets outlined in the Next Generation Vision for Viscose: 50% by 2030.

 - Where virgin fibres are used and they are not coming from key priority Ancient and Endangered Forests, procure higher volumes of FSC 100% certified inputs from sources that have achieved FSC Forest Management certification on the ground.

 Birla Cellulose has shown continuous leadership over the last number of years, as they have: